jina-ai/jina/docs/chapters/install/via-pip.md

 |`grpcio`| `python3-grpcio`| `grpc` |
 |`ruamel.yaml>=0.15.89`| `python3-ruamel.yaml`| `py3-ruamel.yaml`|

-If you can have Docker installed on your Linux, then an easier way is probably [run Jina with Docker container](via-docker.md).
+If you have Docker installed on your Linux, then an easier way is probably to [run Jina in a Docker container](via-docker.md).

-## On Windows and Other OS
+## On Windows and Other OSes

 Currently we do not support Windows.

-If you are a Windows user, one workaround is to [use Jina with Docker container](via-docker.md).
-If you manage to run Jina on Windows after some tweaks, welcome to submit your changes [here](https://github.com/jina-ai/jina/issues/new).
+If you are a Windows user, one workaround is to [run Jina in a Docker container](via-docker.md).
+If you manage to run Jina on Windows after some tweaks, please submit your changes [here](https://github.com/jina-ai/jina/issues/new).